-Ginza is perhaps the most famous neighbourhood in Tokyo and home to lots of action and very large Japanese department stores such as Matsuya and Mitsukoshi.
+Ginza is perhaps the most famous neighborhood in Tokyo and home to lots of action and very large Japanese department stores such as Matsuya and Mitsukoshi.
 It is also the home of many foreign brands as well as some great restaurants and sushi bar and is one of the top places to explore in Tokyo.

 The Ginza crosswalk is often featured in movies and on tv as the ultimate place to demonstrate how crazy busy Tokyo can be.
 This is a great photo opportunity.

 .
 The Tokyo Imperial Palace

-The 115 million square metres Imperial Palace Tokyo is only actually open two days a year – January 2 and on the emperor’s birthday which is now February 23.
+The 115 million square meters Imperial Palace Tokyo is only actually open two days a year – January 2 and on the emperor’s birthday which is now February 23.
 However, it is still one of the top things to see in Tokyo as it is possible to walk around the palace and see the beautiful gates.

-There are several photogenic gates and towers including the Mount Fuji watchtower, the Sakurda mon gate and the Tatsumi Watch Tower (my personal favourite).
+There are several photogenic gates and towers including the Mount Fuji watchtower, the Sakurda mon gate, and the Tatsumi Watch Tower (my personal favorite).
 The Tokyo Imperial Palace also has a couple of beautiful bridges – particularly the Nijubashi Bridge in front of the main entrance.

-The East gardens of the Imperial Palace Tokyo are open to visitors on Tuesday-Thursday and Saturdays and Sundays.
+The East Gardens of the Imperial Palace Tokyo are open to visitors on Tuesday-Thursday and Saturdays and Sundays.

 3. Take a Yakatabune Boat Cruise

-A Yakatabune is a privately owned rather fancy Japanese boat.
+A Yakatabune is a privately owned, rather fancy Japanese boat.
 A fantastic activity if you only have 24 hours in Tokyo is to take a Yaktabune cruise in the evening – which also includes a fantastic dinner.

-Onboard the Yaktabune cruise is red wine, white wine, beer, plum wine and sake – all the drinks you could want!
-The food was fantastic!
+Onboard the Yaktabune cruise is red wine, white wine, beer, plum wine and sake – all the drinks you could want.
+The food was fantastic.
 As you would expect there is a whole variety of seafood on offer.